 Red ocher is among the first colors appearing on the palette of early humans, along with white and red.
 Black, white and red are also the first colors a newborn can distinguish.
 Color has a strong spiritual reference as does the element Earth from which ocher is born.

-Hematite, a magnetic silvery stone often sold as jewelry, is an iron oxide and grinds down to red powder.
+Hematite, a magnetic silvery stone often sold as jewelry, is an iron oxide.
+It has an earthy form easier to manually reduce to red powder.
 This is the red of ocher.
-Hematite can also appear in the raw as an earthy red rock.
 Various ochres can be gathered in natural form in stones, clay and red or yellow earth.

-The three iron oxides of ocher are limonite (yellow); hematite (red); and magnetite (black).
+The three iron oxides of ocher are limonite or goethite (yellow to brown); hematite (red); and magnetite (black).
 Depending on the ratio of components, ocher can cover a wide range of earth tones.
-Ocher is a favorite for painting nature scenes and flesh tones.
+Historically ocher is a favorite for painting nature scenes and flesh tones.

 Red ocher is one of the colors beloved by Medieval and Renaissance painters.
-They use red ocher for fresco, a technique developed by the Minoan Greeks; in egg tempera artwork and later oil painting.
+Artists use red ocher for fresco, a technique developed by the Minoan Greeks; in egg tempera artwork and later oil painting.
+Ocher is one of the few non-toxic colors on the Renaissance artists' palette.

 The palette of Vermeer includes red ocher.
 Michelangelo did his studies for the Sistine Chapel in red ocher, and it's a frequent medium in his drawings and sketches.
 Leonardo da Vinci and others are also fond of the ocher tones in art.